CoalfireFederal/NetFrenzy/README.md

 Processes approx. 40-60 packets per second into Neo4j.

+# Why

+ - Visualize the network from a PCAP
+ - Verify network segmentation
+ - Identify CTF players attacking each other

 # Example and how to resize

 ## Using the custom Neovis.js client